kkaris/indra_network_search/doc/indra_network_service/web_ui_introduction.rst

 Path Length
 ~~~~~~~~~~~
-The path length to search for.
-Should be a positive integer.
-For the purpose
-of this search interface, the path length is defined here as the number of
-edges between the source and the target.
+Only paths of this many edges will be returned.
+Must be a positive integer.

 Max # Paths
 ~~~~~~~~~~~